ipfs-inactive/interface-js-ipfs-core/API/dag/README.md

 - `path` - the path to be resolved.
 Optional.
 - `options` - a object that might contain the following values:
   - `recursive` - bool - if set to true, it will follow the links and continuously run tree on them, returning all the paths in the graph.
-  - `level`- Number - the level of nestness we want to fetch paths.
-A level is an hop from one node to another node.

 `callback` must follow `function (err, result) {}` signature, where `err` is an error if the operation was not successful and `result` is an Array with the paths passed.